createamind/ros_candy/src/candy/src/ReadMe.md

 There's something wrong with DIM.

-Also no promise for others.
+Also no promise for the others.
 If you happen to bump into one, please tell me, I'll be very grateful for that :)